attrill20/FPLFixtureCalendar/README.md

 - Insert a better sorting method (click the column itself to sort ASC / DESC)
 - Improve the Google Sheets calculations using more automated data (form, injuries, xG, home / away performance etc)
 - Scrape the xG data from an external site
+- Find a more detailed API to add extra stats to the Player Searcher tool (Opta perhaps?)

 #### Player Searcher Page

-- Add auto-suggest options when searching
-- Display the top 5 current point-scoring players across the top of the player searcher page
+- Display the top 5 current point-scoring players across the top of the player searcher page ( move to homepage?)
+    - show different top 5s below the searcher
 - Add ranking of players to this page
+- Order suggested players by most selected %
+- Allow selection of different players with the exact same web_name
+- Fix the issue where the selected player disappears when you start searching again

 #### Site Changes

 - Make a better home page
-- Write more copy about how the custom difficulty is caclulated
+- Write more copy about how the custom difficulty is calculated
 - Blog page / contact us / version update log

 #### Issues